 For some reason we tend to think of summer as this static 30℃/90°F cloudless state of being.
-But depending on where you live or what you do, this might be the case only half the time.
+But depending on where you live or how high you hike, summer temperatures fluctuate wildly.

-In Norway the weather is shifting pretty quickly, so we’re taught from childhood to be prepared for anything.
-That’s probably why I always throw my beanie cap in the backpack whenever I plan to spend the day outside.
+In Norway the weather shifts quickly, and we’re raised to be prepared for anything.
+That’s probably why even on a hot summer day, I throw my beanie in the backpack before I go hiking.

-A proper summer consists of midnight swims, cool evening strolls, scaling windy mountains where a sudden drizzle of rain takes you unawares.
-It is not all about laying in the sweltering sun working on your tan (something I absolutely hate personally — laying still is not my forte.)
+A great summer involves midnight swims, cool evening strolls, scaling windy mountains where a sudden drizzle of rain can take you unawares.
+It is not all about laying in the sweltering sun working on your tan.
+I would not recommend a beanie in the latter situation.

 When I first stumbled upon Brent Underwood and his revitalization project at Cerro Gordo Mines, I quickly realized I wasn’t the only one who was drawn to this adventurer and his vlogs on the YouTube channel Ghost Town Living.